-At the star of the year, January and February are usually the coldest and windiest months, with average temperatures of between 9 and 15 °C. Although you’ll usually have access to air conditioning (heat mode) or electrical/gas heating, humidity is toughest to deal with.
+At the start of the year, January and February are usually the coldest and windiest months, with average temperatures of between 9 and 15 °C. Although you’ll usually have access to air conditioning (heat mode) or electrical/gas heating, humidity is the toughest to deal with.

 In terms of clothes, bring with you thinner clothes that you can layer, as well as a jacket.
 If you’re particularly sensitive to the cold and looking to be out and about during the evening, consider bringing along thermal wear to be safe – assuming the forecast is suggesting temperatures of below 10 °C.